Mark 12

 Mark 12:40.
 “Those devouring … greater judgment.”
 The widows are weak at that point when they lose their husbands.
 You go to these widows and tell them that the way to comfort the dead is to do certain things.
 But, the only way to comfort the dead is the Word of God, for what you give on this earth, money or things, that does not comfort the dead.
 We heard about the idea that you give more money and things to make the dead be in a better place, but money cannot buy a better place in heaven; only the Word of God would lead the dead to a place of rest in heaven if they lived their life on earth by the Word.

 Mark 12:38-39.
 Q: Who are these scribes?
-A: In this place, when the Lord mentions in the Bible the scribes, nowadays you can compare with the leaders, but not the pastors of the church, but the leaders that put themselves to be as leaders for the purpose of self-proclaiming: those that step above people and make themselves to be known, but in their personal life, in the place where no one sees, nothing glorifies the Lord; those people who do things in the dark place, even the Lord Himself turns back to them because those people will make someone else fall from faith as well.
+A: In this place, when the Lord mentions the scribes in the Bible, nowadays you can compare them with leaders, but not with the pastors of the church; rather, leaders who put themselves forward as leaders for the purpose of self-proclaiming.
+Specifically, those who step above people and make themselves known, but in their personal life, in a place where no one sees, nothing glorifies the Lord.
+But, for those people who do things in the dark place, even the Lord Himself has to turn back to them, because those people will make someone else fall from faith as well.
 There are too many these days that do things behind in the dark, and even the dark has to turn away and not look.
 As the Bible tells us, when the end time is coming near, the ones whom people lift up will be put down to the ground, and the ones that are first shall be last; here is the place where the Bible says it.
 You, yourself, watch out.
 Don’t judge by what you hear they do, use this verse to justify the actions of people.
 We may see many glorifying the Lord, but we don’t know anyone’s heart; only the Lord knows it, not by the actions they are doing.
 Someone may act perfectly in glorifying, but someone may not look right in action, but the Lord wants the heart that glorifies, not the action alone; as this verse tells, they dress properly and pray long, but no one knows their hearts, only the Lord.

 These verses tell us about the ones that come saying that the way you do is wrong and you must change.
 They use their knowledge to justify and convince people that what they are doing is wrong and the right way to follow is in their way.
 For example, you go and participate in a group and contribute to make the group grow, but grow in what?
 Always remember: grow in the knowledge of the Word or grow in the knowledge of the world; use that as an indicator.
 Stay away from them, from those who do not grow in the Word.
 Don’t even eat at the same table with them because how they behave will convince you that their way is right.
 Use the Bible to be your right way, not people’s way to be the right way.